 Get Your First Aid Kit Today

-The Swiss Safe 2-in-1 First Aid Kit ticks all the right boxes!
+The Johnson & Johnson All-Purpose First Aid Kit ticks all the right boxes!

 It makes the perfect choice for a babysitting first aid kit and that’s why, at Kidsit, we recommend it to all babysitters.

 Buy your own kit today (check the current price on Amazon) and take your babysitting to the next level.

 Here are a few additional items that are perfect for babysitters to include in their portable first aid kit.

 Kids will love these cute novelty bandages.
 Stick a few in your first aid kit, and they are sure to bring a smile when it's needed most.
 See the current price on Amazon.

 Travel Hand Sanitizer

 It's more important than ever to prevent the spread of germs and viruses, so it's essential to carry travel hand sanitizer whenever you are babysitting.
 Keep it in your babysitting bag, and use it when you arrive for your job.
 I recommend the Purell Advanced Hand Sanitizer Gel view on Amazon.

 When babysitters are working at night in unfamiliar houses, it's essential to have a flashlight to see through the darkness.
 I recommend the LE CREE LED Flashlight because it's ultra-compact, bright, water-resistant, and it has a zoomable beam, so you can focus on what's important.
 View its other features on Amazon.

 Become a better babysitter!